modernish/modernish/README.md

 - cannot be found (exit status 127);
 - was found but cannot be executed (exit status 126);
-- was killed by a signal other than SIGPIPE (exit status > 128, except the shell-specific exit status for SIGPIPE, and except 255 which is used by some utilities, such as `ssh` and `rsync`, to return an error).
+- was killed by a signal other than `SIGPIPE` (exit status > 128, except the shell-specific exit status for `SIGPIPE`, and except 255 which is used by some utilities, such as `ssh` and `rsync`, to return an error).

 *Note:* The caveat for command-local variable assignments for `harden` also